apache/mxnet/docs/how_to/distributed_training.md

 ## Type of parallelism

 There are two ways in which we can distribute the workload of training a neural network across multiple devices (can be either GPU or CPU).
-The first way *data parallelism* refers to the case where each device stores a complete copy of the model.
+The first way is *data parallelism*, which refers to the case where each device stores a complete copy of the model.
 Each device works with a different part of the dataset, and the devices collectively update a shared model.
 These devices can be located in a single machine or across multiple machines.
 In this document, we describe how to train a model with devices distributed across machines in a data parallel way.